Blog

 Interestingly, according to a recent survey conducted by the Irish Aviation Authority (IAA), 45% of respondents did not know their rights when flights are cancelled or delayed, highlighting the importance of understanding when you can claim.

-1.2% of the claims that SkyRefund received this summer 2025 were related to crew scheduling problems.
+With no change compared to 2024, 1.1% of the claims received by SkyRefund in 2025 were related to crew scheduling problems.

 What do these scheduling issues cover?